-&lt;sup>1 The approach used to mitigate the PAI indicators through this exclusion policy will evolve as the improvement in data availability and quality enables us to use the PAI more effectively.
+1 The approach used to mitigate the PAI indicators through this exclusion policy will evolve as the improvement in data availability and quality enables us to use the PAI more effectively.
 Not all high impact climate sectors are targeted by the exclusion policy for the time being.

-&lt;sup>2 The approach used to mitigate the PAI indicators through this exclusion policy will evolve as the improvement in data availability and quality enables us to use the PAI more effectively.
+2 The approach used to mitigate the PAI indicators through this exclusion policy will evolve as the improvement in data availability and quality enables us to use the PAI more effectively.

-Society, Labor and Environment.
+The Financial Product doesn't invest in companies which cause, contribute or are linked to violations of international norms and standards in a material manner.
+Those standards focus on Human Rights, Society, Labor and Environment.
 The Investment Manager relies on an external provider's screening framework and excludes any companies that have been assessed as "non compliant" to UN's Global Compact Principles, International Labor Organization's (ILO) Conventions, OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights (UNGPs).